What is a normal sperm count?

 Sperm count is just one factor to consider if you’re trying to conceive.
 There is so much more to think about including the overall health of both partners, and, of course, female fertility….
 Timing sex correctly is one of the biggest hurdles when it comes to getting pregnant, And that’s where we can help.

 Natural Cycles is an FDA Cleared contraceptive app that can not only help you prevent pregnancy but can help you get pregnant too.
 By identifying the female fertile window, you can time sex at the point in the cycle when you are most likely to conceive.
-Our research shows couples who use Natural Cycles to plan pregnancy conceive in three cycles or less on average.
+Our research shows couples who use Natural Cycles to plan pregnancy conceive in three cycles on average.
 Learn how it works, or download the app to get started!

 Did you enjoy reading this article?